-Return to Top of Page Return to Main Page 128 Configuration
+Return to Top of Page

-2.43 Thor Configuration
+2.45 Thor Configuration

-Figure 2.145: Modems Thor
+Figure 2.146 Modems Thor

 The decoder can detect and defeat a modest amount of CWI that is within the BW set by the BW factor.
 Increasing the CWI threshold increasing the sensitivity for this correction.
 The offending tones are punctured thereby rendering them null to the Viterbi decoder.